zulip/zulip/templates/zerver/help/marking-messages-as-read.md

 * **Blue box**: Messages are marked as read when the blue box passes over them.

-You can move the blue box either with the keyboard (arrow keys, `End`, etc.) or by scrolling the feed with your mouse.
+You can move the blue box either with the keyboard (arrow keys, <kbd>End</kbd>, etc.) or by scrolling the feed with your mouse.

 You can also manually **mark all messages as read**, or **mark all messages in a stream or topic as read**.

 {start_tabs}

-1. Hover over a stream, topic, or All messages in the left sidebar.
+1. Hover over a stream, topic, or **All messages** in the left sidebar.

-1. Click the ellipsis (<i class="zulip-icon zulip-icon-ellipsis-v-solid"></i>) to the right.
+1. Click the ellipsis (<i class="zulip-icon zulip-icon-ellipsis-v-solid"></i>)
+   to the right.

 1. Click **Mark all messages as read**.